klekanger/klekanger/README.md

 ## My latest projects
 My biggest project so far has been to build a web site for my local housing association (you can see it here: [https://gartnerihagen-askim.no](https://gartnerihagen-askim.no/).
 It's built with React/Gatsby.js, Contentful (as a headless CMS), Chakra UI and with Auth0 authentication to protect private routes of the web site.
 You can [read about it on my personal blog](https://www.lekanger.no/project/del-1-slik-bygget-jeg-nye-nettsider-til-sameiet-med-gatsby-og-chakra-ui) (in Norwegian).
 The source code is [here](https://github.com/klekanger/gartnerihagen).

 My latest project is building a web site for a (at the moment) fictious company called "Lekanger tekst & kode".
 I have made this with Next.js, Typescript and Sanity, with Tailwind CSS for styling.
-[Have a look at it here](https://github.com/klekanger/kurt-next-website)
+[Have a look at the code here](https://github.com/klekanger/kurt-next-website)

 - [My LinkedIn profile](https://www.linkedin.com/in/lekanger/)